jnlamores/jnlamores/README.md

 ## Hey, I'm Janelle 💌

-I'm a designer with a sharp eye and high bar for craft.
-I shape products and experiences with intention, embracing ambiguity as part of the process.
-Here, I tinker with a bit of code.

 ### About me
 - designer, cognitive scientist, and researcher
 - research background in language perception and the nature of human trust in AI